-- 2.1.1 Section 106 of the Town & Country Planning Act 1990, as amended by Section 12 of the 1991 Planning and Compensation Act, sets out the legislative background against which planning obligations may be sought.
-In addition, Regulations 122 and 123 of the Community Infrastructure Levy (CIL) Regulations 2010 and the CIL (Amendment) Regulations 2011, 2012, 2013 and 2014 are additional legislative regulations.
-Paragraphs 203 to 205 of the National Planning Policy Framework (NPPF) (March 2012) set out Government policy in relation to planning obligations. - 2.1.2 Regulation 122 and Paragraph 204 of the NPPF set out the tests that must be satisfied in order for obligations to be required in respect of development proposals.
-A planning obligation must be: - necessary to make the development acceptable in planning terms; - directly related to the development; and - fairly and reasonably related in scale and kind to the development - 2.1.3 Planning obligations satisfying the above tests will be limited to site specific obligations required to mitigate the impact of a particular development, however in relation to very large developments the use of Section106 agreements could also extend to strategic infrastructure such as new schools; primary healthcare; and strategic highway and transportation improvements if they are needed as part of the development. - 2.1.4 In addition to planning obligations that meet the above tests, the provision of affordable housing will remain within the remit of Section 106 obligations.
+- 2.1.1 Section 106 of the Town & Country Planning Act 1990, (as amended) sets out the legislative background against which planning obligations may be sought and Regulation 122 of the Community Infrastructure Levy (CIL) Regulations 2010 (as amended) restricts the use of planning obligations to certain circumstances.
+Paragraphs 54 to 57 of the National Planning Policy Framework (NPPF) (2021) sets out Government policy in relation to planning obligations. - 2.1.2 Regulation 122 and Paragraph 57 of the NPPF set out the tests that must be satisfied in order for obligations to be required in respect of development proposals.
+A planning obligation must be: - necessary to make the development acceptable in planning terms; - directly related to the development; and - fairly and reasonably related in scale and kind to the development - 2.1.3 Planning obligations satisfying the above tests will be limited to site specific obligations required to mitigate the impact of a particular development, however in relation to large developments the use of Section 106 agreements could also extend to strategic infrastructure such as new build or upgrades / extensions to existing facilities for schools; primary healthcare; and strategic highway and transportation improvements if they are needed as part of the development. - 2.1.4 In addition to planning obligations that meet the above tests, the provision of affordable housing will remain within the remit of Section 106 obligations.

-2.2 Local Policy Context
+2.2 Local Plan Policy Context